A New Vostok!

 But...there is more.
 The Captain of Sevmorput was medevaced off the ship by helicopter to the Canary Islands in the third week of December; he was flown to Las Palmas with meningitis symptoms.
 As of now (2326 UTC 27 December) the vessel was in the Baltic Sea at 54ºN-12ºE and was expected to reach St. Petersburg on the 30th.

 a new VostokAt left is a conceptual view of the other side of the new station (source: waponline.it), which will face the existing station complex.
 It has been constructed at the Pilot Plant of Building Structures located in Gatchina, about 20 miles south of St. Petersburg--this plant site has had significant construction experience iof townships in the Russian Arctic.
 Amazingly, the project proposal development was only ordered in April 2019 by Dmitry Medvedev, then the Russian president!
 The Danish consulting engineering firm Rambøll was part of the development process.
 They were also involved in the BAS modernization program for Rothera.
-The prime construction contractor is Novatek PSJC, which is western-Siberia based with a sales office in Moscow (company home page and Morningstar profile).
+The prime construction contractor is Novatek PSJC, which is western-Siberia based with a sales office in Moscow (company home page and archived 2022 Morningstar profile).
 They are Russia's second largest natural gas producer, with extensive engineering and construction experience with LNG facilities and military bases in the Russian Arctic.

 Vostok II artists conception